csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/Compatibility.md

 # ZptSharp compatibility
-ZptSharp is written with compatiblity in mind.
-The NuGet packages use *multi-targeting* to offer a wide variety of compatible framework versions.
+ZptSharp is compatible with both .NET Framework and .NET Core/.NET 5+; the NuGet packages are *multi-targeted*.

+The table below shows detailed compatibility information.

 | Framework      | Min version |
 | -------------- | ----------- |